Modeling Ideological Salience and Framing in Polarized Online Groups with Graph Neural Networks and Structured Sparsity

-To get a more global picture of which moral subspaces are most important for the polarized framing of concepts, we examine the learned values of $\beta^{(c_j)}_k$ (Section~\ref{agendasettingframing}) for all concepts with $\gamma^{(c_j)} \neq 1$.
-The three moral foundations that most frequently have the highest $\beta^{(c_j)}_k$ value are loyalty/betrayal (30\%), sanctity/degradation (27\%), and authority/subversion (21\%), followed by care/harm (18\%) and fairness/cheating (3\%).
-Interestingly, loyalty/betrayal, sanctity/degradation, and authority/subversion are the three moral foundations on which democrats and republicans exhibit the greatest differences \citep{Haidt.2007, Graham.2009}, indicating that this ideological divide is also a central axis for the polarized framing of concepts on Reddit.
+To get a more global picture of which moral subspaces are most important for the polarized framing, we examine the learned values of $\pi^{(c_j)}_k$ (Section~\ref{sec:models}) for all concepts with $\alpha^{(c_j)} \neq 1$.
+The three moral foundations that most frequently have the highest $\pi^{(c_j)}_k$ value are loyalty/betrayal (30\%), sanctity/degradation (27\%), and authority/subversion (21\%), followed by care/harm (18\%) and fairness/cheating (3\%).
+Interestingly, loyalty/betrayal, sanctity/degradation, and authority/subversion are the three moral foundations with the greatest democrat-republican differences \citep{Haidt.2007, Graham.2009}, indicating that the US two-party system is a central axis for the polarized framing of concepts on Reddit.